Alisha-bhatti/DEEP-LEARNING-FOR-NATURAL-LANGUAGE-PROCESSING/README.md

 2.Train CBOW and Skip-Gram Word2Vec models on a sample text corpus, compute word similarities and analogies, and compare the performance of both models.

+3.Load pretrained GloVe or Word2Vec embeddings, select word groups belonging to different semantic categories, reduce dimensionality using PCA or t-SNE, and visualize the embeddings to interpret clusters and relationships